Contact Us for a Free Consultation (213) 542-0979

 • disclosure forms directly related to property defects.

-Civil Code 2945.4 foreclosure fraud occurs when someone fraudulently claims to help homeowners with the foreclosure process, but charge overly excessive fees and defraud owners who are desperate for help.
+Civil Code 2945.4 Foreclosure fraud occurs when someone fraudulently claims to help homeowners with foreclosure but charges excessive fees and defrauds owners desperate for help.

-Civil Code 890 rent skimming is a form of mortgage fraud when someone deliberately fails to apply actual rent payments that were received with an intent to defraud.
+Civil Code 890 rent skimming is a form of mortgage fraud when someone deliberately fails to apply actual rent payments received with the intent to defraud.

 What are the Penalties for Mortgage Fraud?

-If convicted, the penalties for mortgage fraud normally fall under the umbrella of grand theft penalties.
+If convicted, the penalties for mortgage fraud typically fall under the umbrella of grand theft penalties.

 Mortgage fraud is a “wobbler” that can be charged as either a misdemeanor or felony offense.
 A misdemeanor conviction carries: